Mobile Automated Testing Goes Easyby QArea Team on August 18, 2006

 This task is hard, unexciting, and requiring continuous concentration and attention.
 Whenever it is possible, these tasks are automated.
 For this purpose there were developed dedicated products for tests automation on handheld and mobile devices.
 These are quite few, by the way.

-A decent rivalry to them is made by BugHuntress QA Lab’s new product TesLa mobile applications automated testing tool with its own powerful engine SL2x.
+A decent rivalry to them is made by BugHuntress QA Lab’s new product TesLa mobile applications testing tool with its own powerful engine SL2x.
 At the moment we complete works on TesLa alpha-version while testing is performed simultaneously to development.
 Penetrative participation of testing held during product planning and design allowed for the best implementation of the product requirements and satisfy our high expectance to TesLa.

 The development is being held within BugHuntress QA Lab itself, says Svyatoslav Yarovoy, the TesLa project manager.
 We know the specifics of this domain and are not satisfied with the efficiency of the contemporary automation tools at all.
 Thus, we set us an objective develop a product that we would exploit in our own process but not restricted with typical limitations and compromise.